erlerobot/erle_gitbook_networking/basics_first_steps_in_networking/basic_commands.md

 `lsmod` shows information about all loaded modules.
 The format is name, size, use count, list of referring modules.
 The information displayed is identical to that available from /proc/modules.

+#### `ip`command

+IP is the transport layer protocol used by the Internet protocol family.
+Options may be set at the IP level when using higher-level protocols that are based on IP (such as TCP and UDP).
+It may also be accessed through a``raw socket'' when developing new protocols, or special-purpose applica-tions.
+With this command you can display the IP address or the Ip route.

+####`traceroute`command
+Displays the route packets take to network host.`traceroute` utilizes the IP protocol `time to live' field and attempts to elicit an ICMP TIME_EXCEEDED response from each gateway along the path to some host to determine the route one packet follows.

 |**Command**|**Meaning**|